Work About Process Blog Contact

 Securing the dashboard

 The way Cloudflare Access works is: you define a policy that says “only these email addresses can reach this URL.”
-When someone visits the dashboard, Cloudflare intercepts the request, makes them sign in, and only forwards the request to my worker if they’re on the allow-list.
+When someone visits the dashboard, Cloudflare intercepts the request, makes them sign in, and only forwards the request to the worker if they’re on the allow-list.
 When it does forward the request, it attaches a signed JWT (a kind of cryptographic stamp) to the headers.

 To implement this, first install the jose library in the dashboard worker: